Daniela32/DataCleaningProject/README.md

 tidy_data.txt, which contains the data set

-CodeBook.md, is a code book which describes the content of the data set
+CodeBook.md, is a code book which describes the variables, data and transformations performed to clean up the data

 run_analysis.R, main R script used to create the data set